thibaut-probst/flyingroutes/README.md

 # flyingroutes
-A faster implementation of the famous *traceroute* tool by using asynchronous TTL probing with either UDP, TCP or ICMP and from unprivileged users (no need to be root).
+A faster Python 3 implementation of the famous *traceroute* tool by using asynchronous TTL probing with either UDP, TCP or ICMP and from unprivileged users (no need to be root).

 You don't have to wait anymore for your *traceroute* to end as you get instantaneous results!